Think about it: the more we move, the more energised, happy, and upbeat we feel.

 Beyond just not feeling good, spending most of your time sitting at a desk, plopped on the couch, or otherwise, plays a massive role in some of the most problematic health conditions of our time like obesity, heart disease, and depression.

-Many people working desk jobs may feel restricted with their movement but there are a few simple tips to help you find the time to exercise even when you’re confined to a laptop for your nine to five.
+For those who do not get to enjoy the benefits of a sit-stand desk, many people working desk jobs may feel restricted with their movement but there are a few simple tips to help you find the time to exercise even when you’re confined to a laptop for your nine to five.

 These four simple steps will encourage you to move more and feel good!